Metaswitch/clearwater-readthedocs/docs/Creating_a_deployment_environment.md

 ## Creating the environment

 Before creating an environment, choose a name (e.g. "clearwater") which will be referred to as `<name>` in the following steps.
-Now, on the chef-workstation machine, create a file in `~/chef/environments/<name>.rb` with the following contents:
+Now, on the chef workstation machine, create a file in `~/chef/environments/<name>.rb` with the following contents:

     name "<name>"
     description "Clearwater deployment - <name>"